TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

 ```
 Create tp_modeler user to the admin database.

-Run the below script :
+Run the below script while providing your password:
 ```
 db.createUser(